DLTR

 What are the main risks of holding DLTR?

-Based on the provided information, here are 3 key risks of holding DLTR stock, ordered by importance.
+Based on DLTR's current profile, here are the key risks of holding the stock, ordered by importance:

 What is the price forecast for DLTR in 2026?